 Gatsby makes it easy to invest in high-quality projects.
 You simply sign up with Gatsby Investment online to create your investor profile, get your accredited investor status verified, choose your investment project(s) from our available opportunities, and transfer funds to the syndicate sponsor.
 You'll be able to monitor the progress of your investment through our convenient online portal.

-Gatsby Investors get to participate in property investments that have been hand-selected by our team of real estate experts.
-We want your investing experience to be low-risk, profitable, and even fun.
-With Gatsby Investment, you’ll benefit from:
+Gatsby investors get to participate in property investments that have been hand-selected by our team of real estate experts.
+We want your investing experience to be easy, low-risk, and profitable.

 - Comparatively low minimum investments,